CliMA/CloudMicrophysics.jl/docs/src/Microphysics1M.md

      - Do we want to test different size distributions?

-Here we plot the Marshall-Palmer particle size distribution for 4 different values for the rain specific humidity (q_rai).
+Here we plot the Marshall-Palmer particle size distribution for 4 different values for the rain specific content (q_rai).

 ```@example
 include("plots/MarshallPalmer_distribution.jl")